fattmerchantorg/Fattmerchant-iOS-SDK/README.md

-# Fattmerchant iOS SDK
+# Stax iOS SDK

-The Fattmerchant iOS SDK provides a simple way to accept a payment on your iOS app by providing tokenization of payment methods.
+The Stax iOS SDK provides a simple way to accept a payment on your iOS app by providing tokenization of payment methods.
 By using these tokens instead of card and bank information, you no longer have to worry about sending sensitive card information to your server.

 * [Requirements](#requirements)
 * [Installation](#installation)